 – Sally Phillips

-Due to circumstances that parents cannot control, their attention might be disproportionately divided as 80 to 20 percent, with 20 percent available for glass child and rest of it going to the disabled child.
-The struggles that starts from early childhood, worsen in teenage and impacts a person’s personality as an adult.
+Due to circumstances that parents cannot control, their attention might be disproportionately divided as 80 to 20 percent, with 20 percent available for a glass child and the rest of it going to the disabled child.
+The struggles that start from early childhood, worsen in the teenage and impact a person’s personality as an adult.

-Alicia Maples speaks in details about her struggle as a glass child in her TEDx Talks Recognising Glass Child Syndrome, shedding light on how the impact is long lasting and quite so painful.
+Alicia Maples speaks in detail about her struggle as a glass child in her TEDx Talks Recognising Glass Child Syndrome, shedding light on how the impact is long-lasting and quite painful.

 Struggles In The Life Of The Glass Child

-In his journey of being a glass child, he might be going through a lot, but his struggles go unnoticed in comparison to that of disabled child’s.
+In his journey of being a glass child, he might be going through a lot, but his struggles go unnoticed in comparison to that of disabled children.

 Most of the time he has to take care of his own needs because he realizes his parents have a lot on their plates already and it would be too much to ask if he wants to discuss his school problems with them.